 We don't have any direct exposure to Russian or Ukrainian bonds.
-A few of the bonds we hold are issued by companies that make a small proportion of their earnings in either Russia or Ukraine and, before the invasion, we held some emerging market (EM) funds with exposure to lenders in either Russia or Ukraine.
-Please contact us if you would like further details.
+A few of the bonds we hold are issued by companies that make a small proportion of their earnings in either Russia or Ukraine (please contact us if you would like further details).